prometheus-operator/prometheus-operator/Documentation/proposals/202212-scrape-config.md

 ## Pitfalls of the current solution

 Using `additionalScrapeConfig` comes with drawbacks:
-* it becomes a bottleneck as teams have to build an infrastructure to add scrape rules in a centralized manner, which creates a bottleneck since a team becomes responsible for the configuration
+* teams have to build an infrastructure to add scrape rules in a centralized manner, which creates a bottleneck since a single team becomes responsible for the configuration
 * there is no input validation, which can lead to an invalid prometheus configuration

 # Goals